Ichikawa Danjūrō XIII: Names and lineage

 Danjūrō is a member of the acting guild Naritaya, founded by Ichikawa Danjuro I, which dates back to the 17th century.
 Born into the Ichikawa family, he is the heir to Ichikawa Kabuki.
-As is the case with the names of all Kabuki actors, his name is a yago, or stage name, that he succeeded from his father in 2004.
+Like all Kabuki actors, his name is also a Yagō (stage name) that he succeeded from his father in 2004.
 Prior to this he went by the stage name Ichikawa Shinnosuke VII.
 His father Ichikawa Danjūrō XII died in 2013; in January 2019, he announced that he would adopt the name of Danjūrō, thus becoming Ichikawa Danjūrō XIII, in May 2020.
 The name change was postponed when Kabuki shows were cancelled as a result of the COVID-19 pandemic.
 Danjūrō assumed his current title on 31 October 2022 ahead of performances starting the following week.
 At the same time his son Kangen Horikoshi took the name Ichikawa Shinnosuke VIII (the first name his father Ebizo used when he started acting in kabuki theater) and made his Kabuki debut.

+Currently, he is the thirteenth actor to bear the name Ichikawa Danjūrō and previously he was the eleventh to bear the name Ichikawa Ebizō and the seventh to bear the name Ichikawa Shinnosuke.

+Although he is the thirteenth Ichikawa Danjūrō, he is the third Ichikawa Danjūrō of the modern era and comes from a different lineage of actors than the original lineage (which runs from Ichikawa Danjūrō I to Ichikawa Danjūrō IX):